 the Registrar’s office has been consulted about DARS coding issues.

-the proposal information is complete and clearly presented, and that the outcomes are present and measurable.
+the proposal information is complete and clearly presented, and that the objectives are present and measurable.

 all required courses are approved or have reached at least the college level of review.